New Jersey State Income Tax Rates 2012 - Tax Year 2011

 It should take one to three weeks for your refund check to be processed after your income tax return is recieved.
 E-filing your return and filing early can help ensure your refund check gets sent as quickly as possible.

 Once you've filed your tax return, all you have to do is wait for your refund to arrive.
-If you want to check the status of your New Jersey tax refund, you can visit the New Jersey Division of Revenue Income Tax Refund page.
+If you want to check the status of your New Jersey tax refund, you can visit the New Jersey Income Tax Refund page.

 References

-2. The 2012 state personal income tax brackets are updated from the New Jersey Division of Revenue and Tax FoundationExternal Link data.
+3. The 2024 state personal income tax brackets are updated from the New Jersey and Tax FoundationExternal Link data.

-3. New Jersey tax forms are sourced from the New Jersey Division of Revenue income tax forms pageExternal Link, and are updated on a yearly basis.
+4. New Jersey tax forms are sourced from the New Jersey income tax forms pageExternal Link, and are updated on a yearly basis.
 Please make sure the New Jersey forms you are using are up-to-date.